Concerns Resolution

 Disagreements can be a sign of developing thinking, and the value of exchanging ideas from different perspectives should not be under-estimated.
 When there are disagreements between agencies, this should be recognised as potential for healthy debate.
 However, disagreements may disadvantage the child or family involved if they are not resolved constructively and in a timely manner.

-In order to support and challenge a clear process needs to be in place to ensure that all practitioners involved in multi-agency work understand the steps they should take when these concerns arise.
-This process should however be measured in its approach to allow practitioners the opportunity to openly discuss their concerns with other practitioners.
-However some disagreements, if they can’t be resolved, may need to be escalated up to first line managers (and beyond if appropriate) who should address any concerns.
+In order to support and challenge a clear process needs to be in place to ensure that all practitioners involved in multi-agency work understand the steps they should take when disagreements arise.
+This process should however be measured in its approach, to allow practitioners the opportunity to openly discuss their concerns with other practitioners.
+However, some disagreements, if they can’t be resolved, may need to be escalated up to first line managers (and beyond if appropriate) who should attempt to resolve the disagreement at the earliest opportunity.

-• Differences in the handling of referrals / requests for services between agencies
+• Differences in the handling or timeliness of the response to a referral / request for services between agencies

 • Disagreement on attendance at multi-agency meetings (Early Help, Child in Need, Child Protection, Child Looked After)